Tip #451: Translation Issues and Wadi Rum

 “It’s easy to make good decisions when there are no bad options.”
 Robert Half

 M came to lunch to discuss the issues with the group (to try to minimize them with the next class).
-When I told her that the need for translation was eating up lots of training time, she became somewhat aggressive (haven’t you ever training in another country before?)
+When I told her that the need for translation was eating up lots of training time, she became somewhat aggressive.
+“Haven’t you ever trained in another country before?”
 My immediate response was that yes, I had, and we had had a translator in the room.
 The difference with this program is that the non-English speakers were unexpected and therefore, not accommodated.
 To which she replied that this always happens here in Jordan.
 And my response: then there should have been a translator scheduled and available.

 We reached détente and ate lunch together.
 The warm person emerged and she talked about her concern for my health- and being able to relax on the weekend.
 I told her my health was fine, I was just completely exhausted.
 I also told her I was interested in going to Petra this weekend- and that O, the taxi driver who took me to the Dead Sea, had suggested sleeping in Wadi Rum on the way.

 M got a strange look on her face.
 She then explained that I would have choices for sleeping arrangements.
-I could have my own tent (keeping in mind that it gets below freezing at night in the desert) and then share a bathroom with both men and women.
+I could have my own tent (keeping in mind that it gets below freezing at night in the desert) and then share a bathroom with people of all genders.
 If I didn’t wake up real early to get in the shower, I was likely to have only a trickle of water when it came my turn.
 She told me that this was the deluxe option!!!

 The other option was to sleep in a huge tent with lots of men, women and children.